Warriormanx/Haze-and-Fog-Removal-using-NST/README.md

 ## 📌 Project Overview

-This project implements a cutting-edge image enhancement system to improve visibility in hazy and foggy conditions using **Neural Style Transfer (NST)**.
+This project implements a cutting-edge image and video enhancement system to improve visibility in hazy and foggy conditions using **Neural Style Transfer (NST)**.
 It processes images affected by atmospheric disturbances using deep learning to deliver clearer and more detailed visuals.

 ---